-Often overshadowed by renowned Margaret River, the Swan Valley is actually WA’s oldest wine-producing region.
-It’s just a 25-minute drive from Perth’s city centre and a 10-minute drive from the airport.
+Often overshadowed by renowned Margaret River, the Swan Valley is actually Western Australia’s oldest wine-producing region.
+It’s located just a 25-minute drive from Perth’s city centre and a 10-minute drive from the airport.
 The region is compact and follows a winding loop, along which you’ll find myriad award-winning wineries, restaurants, breweries and distilleries.
 Wine tours from the city are a great way to explore.

-Located on the northern edge of Perth’s city grid, opposite the Kings Square development (currently under construction) and just a stone’s throw from the William Street flyover to food and nightlife precinct Northbridge, Peppers Kings Hotel Square has brought boutique luxury hoteling to the Western Australia capital.
-Downstairs the compact foyer area combines industrial chic and neutral tones.
-Reception and the bar are one and the same, while the ground floor also houses The Stage Bar and Grill, which offers a modern menu of delicious delights.
+Located on the northern edge of the city grid, opposite the Kings Square development and just a stone’s throw from Yagan Square and nightlife precinct Northbridge, Peppers Kings Square Perth has brought boutique luxury hoteling to the Western Australia capital.
+The compact foyer area combines industrial chic and neutral tones.
+Reception and the bar are one and the same.
+The ground floor also houses The Stage Bar and Grill, which offers a modern menu of delicious delights.

-Upstairs you’ll find spacious suites with large picture windows, contemporary finishes, minimalist bathrooms and mini bars stocked with local specialties.
+Up on the guest floors you’ll find spacious suites with large picture windows, contemporary finishes, minimalist bathrooms, and mini bars stocked with local specialties.
 The complimentary brownies on arrival are a nice touch.
-As night falls the city lights turn on a stunning show best seen from the south-facing side of the building.
+As night falls, the city lights turn on a stunning show — best seen from the south-facing side of the building.
 It’s well worth requesting a city view room.

-Over in West Perth, opposite the green oasis that is Kings Park, Tribe Perth is completely redefining what a hotel stay means.
-There’s a touch of the Austin Powers about this hip haven and from the moment you walk in the front door you are in for something special.
-While Tribe Perth appears to be targeted squarely at today’s young urban traveller, any age group will enjoy the experience.
+Over in West Perth (opposite Kings Park), Tribe Perth has reinvented what a hotel stay means to most of us.
+There’s a touch of the Austin Powers about this hip haven.
+And while it’s targeted squarely at today’s young urban traveller, any age group will enjoy the experience.

-Upstairs, each personal space comes complete with the supremely comfortable signature Tribe bed (if you love the throw you can pick one up at the front desk), contemporary finishes, glass-walled bathrooms, smart TVs and free Wi-Fi.
+Upstairs, each modular-sized guest room comes complete with the supremely comfortable signature Tribe bed (if you love the throw, you can pick one up at the front desk), contemporary finishes, glass-walled bathrooms, smart TVs and free Wi-Fi.
 Downstairs, the communal space is designed to draw guests out of their shells.
 It includes a lounge area, a small library, work zones and the Tribe bar and dining room, which offers an a la carte menu with a handful of well executed mains (try the delicious fish and potato pie), and a selection of readymade meals and salads.
 The boutique breakfast of baked eggs, French-style pastries and freshly squeezed OJ is totes da bomb.

 Do you have any tips to add to our Perth travel guide?
 We would love to hear from you.
-Please send us a message.
+Please leave a comment below.